iterative/dvc.org/content/docs/user-guide/project-structure/dvcyaml-files.md

 modify, write, or generate them by your own means.

-`dvc.yaml` files are designed to be small enough so you can easily version them with Git along with other DVC <abbr>metafiles</abbr> and your project's code.
+`dvc.yaml` files are designed to be small enough so you can easily version them with Git along with other <abbr>DVC files</abbr> and your project's code.

 ## Stages